YESHYUNGSEOK/claude-code-tips/README.md

 This way the agent can continuously check the status and let you know once it's done.

+(For GitHub CI specifically, `gh run watch` is a simpler option.
+But this technique works when you don't have a dedicated wait command handy.)

 For example, if you have a workflow run you're waiting on:

 > Let's do manual exponential backoff - wait 30 seconds, then a minute, two minutes, and so on until it finishes.